valentina-b/ecosio-eco-friendly-cosmetics/TESTING.md

     * the webshop ('Shop Now' CTA)
 * click on each CTA to see if the pages render properly
 * resize each page and see if everything looks all right
-* the order history page shold display your orders - if you haven't made any orders yet, you should see a CTA to the webshop and a CTA to your loyalty status page
+* the order history page should display your orders - if you haven't made any orders yet, you should see a CTA to the webshop and a CTA to your loyalty status page
-* the loyalty status page should display your points, your donated points, unlock the level you're currently belonging to and show a sneak peek of the levels you will unlock in the future
+* the loyalty status page should display your points, your donated points and unlock the level you currently belong to as well as show a sneak peek of the levels you will unlock in the future
 * if you are a level-2 customer, you should have access to the donation system - test the donations by clicking on each of the three causes and see if a toast message appears as a confirmation of the action and your points get deducted
 * if you are a level-3 customer, you should have access to the event registration - test it by clicking on the 'Yes, I'm Coming' CTA and see if a toast message appears as a confirmation of the action and your CTA turned into a confirmation note
 * the edit profile page should display your saved information that is pulled into the checkout form for a smooth check out - change the information and save it to see if everything gets saved properly
 * test if the form is able to save empty fields as well - some customers might not want to have all of their details saved to the profile
 * additionally, do a test transaction to see if the new details are correctly displayed in the checkout form

+### User Testing Results

+Apart from my own efforts, the web app has been tested by my friends and family members.
+The feedback was in general highly positive.
+There was one issue that I fixed immediately and that is increasing the size of the delete icon on the `cart` page on mobile devices.
+This feature removes a product from the cart but since it was so small, it was difficult to click directly on it.
+As the icon is on the product image which is linked to the product page of that product, it would often happen the user would end up there and had to go back to the cart.
+I've fixed this by:
+* increasing the icon's size
+* increasing the clickable area around the icon

+There were also minor styling suggestions like adding more padding and margins to some elements.

+Other suggestions I've got would require more time, bigger code refactoring or simply careful and detailed planning to achieve them.
+Since none of these were actually bugs or errors and user have quickly realised how the web app works, I've decided to leave them for later improvements of the MVP.
+The suggestions were:
+* removing the CTAs like 'Register Here' from the `homepage` for logged in users
+* two users suggested removing the 'update' link from `cart` and that the item updating should happen whenever a `+/-` input field is clicked on
+* keeping the 'Sort Products By' filter in the webshop even after clicking on a category or a product tag filter
+* toast doesn't disapear if hovered so that the user has more time reading it
+* user can combine filters in the webshop, such as 'Skincare' and '100% Organic'
+* adding tooltips when hovering over keywords, such as 'ECO-EXPERT'
+* having more payment options
+* highlighting the filter that's been applied - it seems that the breadcrumbs (where this information is currently displayed) are often overlooked or the users simply don't look there to find this information